pbklink/motif-core/etc/motif-core.api.md

 // @public (undocumented)
 export type Integer = number;

+// Warning: (ae-missing-release-tag) "IntegerArrayCorrectnessTableField" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class IntegerArrayCorrectnessTableField extends CorrectnessTableField {
+    // (undocumented)
+    protected compareDefined(left: TableValue, right: TableValue): number;
+}

 // Warning: (ae-missing-release-tag) "IntegerArrayCorrectnessTableValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export class IntegerArrayCorrectnessTableValue extends BaseIntegerArrayCorrectnessTableValue {
     constructor();
-}

-// Warning: (ae-missing-release-tag) "IntegerArrayDataItemTableField" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export class IntegerArrayDataItemTableField extends CorrectnessTableField {
-    // (undocumented)
-    protected compareDefined(left: TableValue, right: TableValue): number;
 }

 // Warning: (ae-missing-release-tag) "IntegerArrayRenderValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)